SCons/scons/testing/framework/test-framework.rst

 The test framework provides a lot of useful functions for use within a test program.
 This includes test setup, parameterization, running tests, examining results and reporting outcomes.
-You can run a particular test directly by making sure the Python interpreter can find the framework::
+You can run a particular unit test directly by making sure the Python interpreter can find the framework::

     $ PYTHON_PATH=testing/framework python SCons/ActionTests.py